Modeling and characterization of materials and manufacturing processes

 -

-The construction of anisotropic damage models that allow the conformability of the material to be predicted.
+The construction of anisotropic damage models that allow predicting the conformability of the material.

 -